link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ###### Deadlock

-By default, read operations don’t acquire a **Shared Lock (SL)** by default because it's easy to cause deadlocks.
+By default, read operations don’t acquire a **Shared Lock (SL)** because it's easy to cause deadlocks.
 A deadlock occurs when two transactions are waiting for each other to release a lock, and neither can proceed.

 Let’s walk through a scenario involving two concurrent withdrawals: